LeopoldM/LeopoldM.github.io/_pages/about.md

 ------

+I am a postdoctoral researcher in Environmental Economics at Aalto University.
+My research interests lie at the crossroads between Market Design, Regulation, and Industrial Organisation.

-I am currently postdoctoral fellow at Aalto University.
-I received my Ph.D. in Economics from the University of Paris Dauphine - PSL in March 2024.
+I received my Ph.D. in Economics from the University of Paris Dauphine—PSL in 2024.

-My research interests include Microeconomic Theory, with a deep interest lying at the crossroads between Market Design, Regulation and Industrial Organisation.
+See the latest version of my CV here.

 ------